lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 }
 ```

-With this approach we are not awaiting for the promise representing the current request to finish before starting to process the next one, which means we are not processing requests in series anymore!
+With this approach we are not waiting for the promise representing the current request to settle before we start processing the next one, which means we are not processing requests in series anymore!
+Requests being processed concurrently is exactly what you want in a web server! 😌

 > **🎭 PLAY**
 > What numbers do we expect to see if we benchmark this new implementation?
 You should try that out by running: `npx autocannon --on-port / -- node 07-tips-and-pitfalls/http-for-await-delay-fixed.js`.